 In order to estimate the impact on the overall performance of the V2500-A1 aircraft engine, the ranges of the scaling factors of each turbomachine have to be estimated.
 These ranges are determined on the one hand by CFD of the HPT, and on the other hand by the NLGPA of a factory-new and operational stressed aircraft engine V2500 (see Figure 6 and Table 2).
 The resulting scaling factors are an identifier for the real range of degradation of the compressors and turbines in the turbofan.
-These parameters are validated by previous studies (Goeing et al., 2020,a) and further literature (Maiwada et al., 2016; Cruz-Manzo et al., 2018) (see Table 3).
-Thus, the $\Delta m$ and $\Delta \pi$ of the HPC have the most significant impacts (-8%), followed by $\Delta \eta$ of the HPT (-6%).
+These parameters are validated and adjusted by previous studies (Goeing et al., 2020,a) and further literature (Maiwada et al., 2016; Cruz-Manzo et al., 2018) (see Table 3).
+Thus, the Δm and $\Delta \pi$ of the HPC have the most significant impacts (-8%), followed by $\Delta \eta$ of the HPT (-6%).
 Furthermore, the smallest impact was found for the LPT (-1% and -2%).
-Based on these scaling factors $\Delta$ , a uniform Latin-hypercube sampling is performed to simulate the performance of 200,000 different combinations of varying V2500-A1 turbofan engines at the same thrust level.
-Next, 70% of the results are used as a training set and 30% as a validation and testing set for the neural network.
+Based on these scaling factors Δ , a uniform Latin-hypercube sampling is performed to simulate the performance of 200,000 different combinations of varying V2500-A1 turbofan engines at same thrust level.
+Furthermore, 70% of the results are used as a training set and 30% as a validation and testing set for the neural network.
 The mean square error of the metamodel is less than 1e-8.

-This metamodel is used with 1e6 random parameter configurations within the parameter space to evaluate the isolated and combined sensitivities.
-The input variables are interdependent, due to the power balance and mass conservation (see Equation (5) and (6)), so a variance-based sensitivity analysis according to Kucherenko which is able to analyse such interdependent input variables is performed.
+This metamodel is used with 1e6 random parameter configurations within the parameter space, to evaluate the isolated and combined sensitivities.
+The input variables are interdependent, due to the power balance and mass conservation (see Equation 5 and 6, so a variance-based sensitivity analysis according to Kucherenko is performed, which is able to analyse such interdependent input variables.

 In Figure 10 the isolated (first) and isolated plus interacting (total) sensitivities of measurable variables are shown.
-Therefore, the first- order indices are represented with blue for Tt5, green (SFC), light red (Tt3), yellow (N1), purple (N2) and brown (Pt5) bars.
+Therefore, the first- order indices are represented with blue for Tt5, green (SFC), light red (Tt3), yellow (N1), purple (N2) and brown (Pt5) bar.
 The stacked red bars represent the total indices.
 Further on, the 95% confidence interval is shown as a black error bar for the first-order and a grey error bar for the total order.
-Scaling factors $\Delta$ (e.g. IPC or Combustor) with an influence of less than 0.05 are neglected for the sake of clarity.
+Scaling factors Δ (e.g. IPC or Combustor) with an influence of less than 0.05 are neglected for the sake of clarity.

-As shown in Figure 10, most of the peaks are located at the HPC and HPT.
+As shown in Figure 10, most of the peaks are placed at the HPC and HPT.
 In particular, the EGT (0.44/0.38) and the SFC (0.36/0.32) are responded to the efficiency of the HPC/HPT.
-It is noticeable that the temperature Tt3 reacts on the efficiency of the HPC (0.56), as well as the mass flow of HPT (0.30), while the mass flow of the HPC has a significant influence on the HP-System rotational speed N2 (0.64).
+It is noticeable that the temperature Tt3 reacts on the efficiency of the HPC (0.56) as well as on the mass flow of HPT (0.30), while the mass flow of the HPC has a significant influence on the HP-System rotational speed N2 (0.64).
 N2 also reacts to the efficiency of the HPC/HPT (0.14/0.13).
 Furthermore, there is a significant relationship between N1 speed and the pressure ratio and the mass flow rate of the LPC (0.57/0.42).
-In addition, the pressure Pt5 reacts sensitively to efficiency of the LPC (0.23/0.24).
+In addition, the pressure Pt5 reacts sensitively to efficiency of the LPC and LPT (0.23/0.24).

-In order to illustrate the virtual process and to demonstrate the significance of the interactions on the overall performance, the described methods are performed on the real HPT blade in Figure 4 as an example.
-The geometry of the worn blade, roughness parameters, and of their confidence limits are derived and supplied to the process.
-Subsequently, the metamodel of the CFD is used to obtain the module aerodynamics and scaling factors.
-The HPT efficiency is reduced by $2.4\pm0.2\%$ , the pressure ratio is reduced by $0.046\pm0.003$ , and the mass flow is increased by $0.64\pm0.08$ kg/s compared to new blades.
-These substantial aerodynamic changes of the scrapped HPT blade confirm the heavy deterioration stated earlier.
+In order to illustrate the virtual process and to demonstrate the significance of the interactions on the overall performance, the described methods are performed on the real HPT blade in Figure 4 exemplary.
+The geometry of the worn blade, roughness parameters, and their confidence limits are derived and supplied to the process.
+Subsequently, the metamodel of the CFD is used to obtain the module aerodynamic and scaling factors.
+The HPT efficiency is reduced by $2.4\pm0.2\%$,